virginviolet/chocolatey-packages/templates/embedded-install-exe.template/_TODO.md

 18. [ ] Clean out all the comments in nuspec (you may wish to leave the headers for the package vs software metadata).
 19. [ ] Inform of default install location in description in nuspec.
 20. [ ] Finish legal\VERIFICATION.txt
+21. [ ] Adjust TODO_updating.md if needed.
-21. [ ] Delete ReadMe.md file once you have read over and used anything you've needed from here.
+22. [ ] Delete ReadMe.md file once you have read over and used anything you've needed from here.
-22. [ ] Test the package again to ensure install/uninstall work appropriately.
+23. [ ] Test the package again to ensure install/uninstall work appropriately.
-23. [ ] Commit and publish to GitHub.
+24. [ ] Commit and publish to GitHub.
-24. [ ] Merge branch with main.
+25. [ ] Merge branch with main.
-25. [ ] Add icon key to nuspec.
+26. [ ] Add icon key to nuspec.
-26. [ ] Test the package yet again to ensure install/uninstall work appropriately.
+27. [ ] Test the package yet again to ensure install/uninstall work appropriately.
-27. [ ] Delete this file.
+28. [ ] Delete this file.
-28. [ ] Merge branch with main again.
+29. [ ] Merge branch with main again.
-29. [ ] Commit and publish to GitHub again.
+30. [ ] Commit and publish to GitHub again.
-30. [ ] Pack and push to Chocolatey Community Repository.
+31. [ ] Pack and push to Chocolatey Community Repository.
+32. [ ] Make a meta-package if applicable.

 ## Learn more